 Cane Corsos think very independently, a trait that may cause difficulties in youth.
+A young dog must understand that its owner is the boss early on.
+A young dog must know that its owner is the boss early on.
 In many cases, these dogs will try to exercise dominance over their owners.

-A young dog will need to understand that its owner is the boss from an early age.
+Good canine citizenship is essential.
+Good canine citizenship is necessary.
 Large Molosser breeds often attract the wrong type of attention, even if the dog has done nothing wrong.
 With many locations having restrictions against such dogs, some people think the worst of these breeds.
-Good canine citizenship is essential.

 One of the most important things to remember is to keep all training sessions positive.
 Because of their tight bond with family members, these dogs are sensitive to real or perceived displeasure.
 Avoid harsh training methods that encourage aggression.